Perseid meteor shower put on quite a show when it peaked overnight

 NASA had a simple suggestion: Look up!
 NASA suggested lying on your back, enabling your eyes to adjust to the dark — and staying off your phone.
 There was no need to look in any particular direction as the meteors could generally be seen all over the sky.

-The space agency's Jet Propulsion Laboratory said it could have been helpful to face roughly northeast as you lied down, but viewers should have tried to take in as much of the sky as possible because meteors can appear all over.
+The space agency's Jet Propulsion Laboratory suggested facing roughly northeast as you lay down, but to try to take in as much of the sky as possible because meteors can appear all over.

 When will the next meteor shower be?